supertokens/dashboard/.github/PULL_REQUEST_TEMPLATE.md

         -   [ ] Test user-defined custom email and phoneNumber validators to ensure they are working properly.
     -   [ ] Test AccountLinking by creating an `emailpassword` and `passwordless` user with the same email and make sure that the accounts are linked.
 -   [ ] User details

     -   [ ] Can edit email of non third party login method if there is only 1 login method for the user
     -   [ ] Can edit email of non third party login method if there are >= 2 login methods for the user
     -   [ ] Deleting a non primary login method for a user only deletes that login method, and not the whole user
     -   [ ] Deleting a primary login method for a user deletes only that primary login method and not the user
     -   [ ] Deleting a user deletes all the login methods for that user as well

+-   [ ] Tenant Management
+    -   [ ] Tenant Listing page
+        -   [ ] There should be only one tenant by default (public) and the login methods should be same as what is initialised in the SDK
+            -   [ ] Initialise only thirdparty and emailpassword recipe and check if only emailpassword and thirdparty is shown for the public tenant
+            -   [ ] Initialise passwordless with different contact methods and flow type and ensure the factor toggles are reflected as per what is initialised
+        -   [ ] Create a new tenant
+            -   [ ] Should display an error message if multitenancy license is not added to the core
+            -   [ ] Should be able to create tenant once the multitenancy license is added to the core
+            -   [ ] Should not be able to create tenants with some stop words like `recipe`, `config`, `hello`, `appid-t1`
+            -   [ ] Should not be able to create tenants with special characters in the name
+            -   [ ] When creating a tenant with capital letters, it should automatically convert to lowercase once the tenant is created
+            -   [ ] For newly created tenant, no recipes should be enabled by default
+            -   [ ] Creating more than 10 tenants should show pagination
+            -   [ ] Creating existing tenant id should show an error
+        -   [ ] Tenant search and pagination
+            -   [ ] Should be able to search for tenants
+            -   [ ] Tenant search should be case insensitive
+            -   [ ] Tenant search should match if the sub-string is in the middle of the tenant name
+            -   [ ] When tenant search matches with more than 10 tenants, pagination should still be active
+            -   [ ] When there is a search term, click on a tenant and then come back to the tenant listing page.
+The search term should remain.
+        -   [ ] Tenant details
+            -   [ ] The whole tenant row must be clickable and on click should take to tenant details page
+            -   [ ] Create some users for the tenant and ensure user count matches
+            -   [ ] See users button must take you to users listing page with the tenant selected on a new window
+            -   [ ] Should see a warning when no login methods are enabled
+            -   [ ] Enabled login methods
+                -   [ ] Should be able to toggle only login methods based on the initialised recipes
+                    -   [ ] if only thirdparty and emailpassword recipe is initialised, should not be able to turn on any of the passwordless login methods (otp-phone, otp-email, etc)
+                    -   [ ] if passwordless is initialised with contact method email only, should not be able to turn on otp-phone, link-phone
+                -   [ ] should be able to turn off all login methods
+            -   [ ] Secondary login methods
+                -   [ ] With mfa not initialised, should not be able to turn on any secondary login methods
+                -   [ ] Should be able to toggle only login methods based on initialised recipes
+                    -   [ ] If passwordless is not initialised, should not be able to turn on otp-phone
+                    -   [ ] If totp is not initialised, should not be able to turn on totp
+                    -   [ ] If passwordless is initialised with contact method email only, should not be able to turn on otp-phone
+                    -   [ ] Once all the recipes are initialised, should be able to turn on/off all the secondary login methods
+            -   [ ] Social/Enterprise logins
+                -   [ ] This section should not be visible if thirdparty login method is turned off
+                -   [ ] This section should be visible if thirdparty login method is turned on
+                -   [ ] With static provider list
+                    -   [ ] The static provider list should show up by default for all the tenants
+                    -   [ ] Should be able to delete third party providers from static list
+                    -   [ ] When deleting the last one, thirdparty should get disabled
+                    -   [ ] When there are no providers for a tenant, when turning on thirdparty login method, a popup to add a third party provider should be shown
+                -   [ ] For creating Enterprise providers, there should be an additional step where the user has to provide directoryId or okta domain, etc. When a valid value is entered, the OIDC endpoint and other endpoints should be populated automatically.
+                    -   [ ] If directoryId or okta domain is invalid, appropriate error message should be shown
+                -   [ ] In the thirdparty form, all the fields should be editable and persist correctly.
+Change every field, save and then go into edit mode again and check if the change has been persisted correctly.
+                -   [ ] Should be able to add all built-in providers.
+When adding provider, check relavant fields are already populated, like OIDC endpoint, authorization endpoint, token endpoint, etc.
+                -   [ ] Clients list
+                    -   [ ] Should be able to add / remove clients in any order
+                    -   [ ] Client Type should be required whenever there are more than 1 clients
+                    -   [ ] Minimum one client should be required
+                    -   [ ] Should not be able to save when required fields are not filled
+                -   [ ] Fake email generation
+                    -   [ ] Should ask for fake email generation when `Sometimes` option is selected for `How often does the provider return email?`
+                    -   [ ] Should not ask for fake email generation when `Always` option is selected for `How often does the provider return email?`
+                    -   [ ] Should not ask for fake email generation when `Never` option is selected for `How often does the provider return email?`
+                        -   [ ] Select never option and save the provider.
+Come back into edit mode of this, we should see that the option is `Sometimes` and the fake email generation is set to true

 ## Documentation changes